creativescala/krop/docs/src/pages/routes/README.md

 3. a handler, which processes the values extracted from the request and produces the value needed by the response.

 The idiomatic way to construct a `Route` is by calling the `Route.apply` method, passing a @:api(krop.route.Request) and @:api(krop.route.Response), and then adding a handler to the resulting object.

-Here is a small example showing the process.
+Here is a small example.

 ```scala mdoc:silent
 val route = Route(Request.get(Path / "user" / Param.int), Response.ok(Entity.text))